morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 You can find the example file in ``$MORSE_ROOT/share/morse/clients/hla/hybrid-client.py``.

-This sample code is dedicated to be integrated in a non-MORSE federate (another simulator or a real robot architecture) in order to publish the robot position so that it is correctly reflected into MORSE.
+This sample code is designed to be integrated in a non-MORSE federate (another simulator or a real robot architecture), in order to publish the robot position so that it is correctly reflected into MORSE.
 Let's look at some relevant parts of the code.

 .. code-block:: python